Pro-Moscow separatists once marched in this Ukraine border city. Now it’s standing against Russia.

 RUSSIA-UKRAINE BORDER — The helicopter cut through the gray sky, following the path of the razor-wire fence below it.
+Lt.
 Col. Uiry Trubachov, of Ukraine’s Border Guard Service, squinted up at the chopper.

 “Those are Russians,” he said.